MockingbirdME/game_md/Dev's D20 version/core rules.md

   1. Select one range effect the caster has access to.
   2. Select one speed effect the caster has access to.
   3. Select one delay effect the caster has access to.
+  4. Select one components effect the caster has access to.
   4. Select any number of other effects the caster has access to.
   5. Sum the arcane cost of all effects in the cantrip, spell, or crafted effect.
   6. For spells and crafted effects the total arcane cost, modified by any relevant traits or other abilities the character has, is the amount of arcane dues the character suffers.
 Cantrips do not inflict arcane dues.